Skip to main content

 Strong against: Flying, Water

-Role: Fast attacker, handles Flying types that threaten your Grass type
+Role: Fast attacker that pressures Flying types trying to punish your Grass slot.

 🧠